 This item will be special ordered for you and a $12 drop-ship fee applies.
 You will see this fee in your cart at checkout.
-If you are purchasing multiple Wilson drop-ship items, you will only be charged the fee ONCE for all of your items.This product ships from our other warehouse - shipping may be delayed by 1-5 days.
+If you are purchasing multiple Wilson drop-ship items, you will only be charged the fee ONCE for all of your items.This item ships from an alternate location - shipping may be delayed.
 Contact us before ordering if you need a more exact ETA.

 The In-Line Signal Booster (806215) is designed to be used in conjunction with other building amplifiers to offset cable and splitter/tap loss for in-building installations.
 It should be used on the inside antenna side of a Wilson Electronics In-Building Signal Booster such as the AG Pro 75.
 This is NOT a standalone amplifier!